 These reports give you the most important information from an income statement and balance sheet in one.
 Here, you’ll be able to see your up-to-date spending to break down how it’s affecting the money coming into and staying in your business.

-A balance sheet and income statement are essential to understanding your business, but with Bench, Pulse, and a bookkeeper on your side, you’ll be equipped with what you need to know to master your business.
+A balance sheet and income statement are essential to understanding your business, but with Bench, and a bookkeeper on your side, you’ll be equipped with what you need to know to master your business.
 Think of these reports as more than just the required documents of a loan application or that piece of paper your CPA needs at tax time.
 These are the health indicators of your business and when used properly can help you grow to new heights.

 Bookkeeping and accounting 101